c01d43am/Again/README.md

 v1.0.0 by c01d43am
 ```

+---

-## Contributing
+## 📌 Contributing

 Contributions are welcome!
 To contribute:
-1. Fork the repository.
+1. **Fork the repository.**
-2. Create a feature branch.
+2. **Create a feature branch.**
-3. Submit a pull request with your changes.
+3. **Submit a pull request with your changes.**

+---

-## License
+## 📌 License

 This project is licensed under the **GNU General Public License v2.0**.
 See the `LICENSE` file for details.

+---

-## Disclaimer
+## ⚠️ Disclaimer

-This tool is intended for educational and ethical hacking purposes only.
-The author is not responsible for any misuse or illegal activities conducted using this tool.
+This tool is intended **for educational and ethical hacking purposes only**.
+The author is **not responsible** for any misuse or illegal activities conducted using this tool.

+---

+This **fixed** version ensures clarity, proper formatting, and corrects grammatical errors. 🚀 Let me know if you need further improvements!